 Not looking to spend $40 on a view?
 Use local advice to save money.
 Our trip planners tell us that the 230 Fifth Rooftop Bar has no cover and provides a fantastic perspective of the Empire State Building.
 (It is a rooftop bar, though—so expect pricey drinks!)

 If you don’t know where to start, get some local advice.
 Are you into history?
 Art?
 Are you looking to save money or are you willing to splurge?
 Find a like-minded local who can point you in the right direction.
+There are also many great art galleries to peruse while you’re here– locals can direct you accordingly and you may even make a friend in the process.

 The New York Public Library is another Hogwartsian treasure in the middle of Manhattan.
 Scale the grand steps in front of the library and meet the two stone lions guarding the place—their names are Patience and Fortitude.